Infineon/OPTIGA-Trust-E-Security-Controller/README.md

 ## Summary
 [OPTIGA&trade; Trust E](https://www.infineon.com/dgdl/Infineon-OPTIGA%20TRUST%20E%20SLS%2032AIA-DS-v01_00-EN.pdf?fileId=5546d4625e37f35a015e56cfb42f5b81) is a security solution based on a secure micrcontroller.
 Each device is shipped with a unique elliptic-curve keypair which is used for One-way authentication.
-OPTIGA&trade; Trust E allows for easy integration into existing PKI infrastucture.
+OPTIGA&trade; Trust E allows for easy integration into existing PKI infrastructure.

 ## Key Features and Benefits